 Q. What is Kuali Coeus (KC)?

-A. Kuali Coeus (KC) is the name of the software application that will be implemented to campus with proposal development and conflict of interest functionality on 24 April 2017.
-It is a research administration software designed to administer research projects from proposal development to award close-out stages.
+A. Kuali Coeus (KC) is the name of a research administration software application designed to administer research projects from proposal development to award close-out stages.

 Q. When will I start using the new system?

 A. As of April 2017, the system is live with proposal development and conflict of interest disclosure functionality.
 On May 15, the no new eTransmittals will be able to be submitted.
 The system previously went live with view-only to access to award information (institutional proposal, negotiation, award, and subaward modules) to campus.